kynnemall/superviolin/README.md

 #### To-do list ####
 * Add statistics to top of plot, make it an option for the user
 * Allow users more control over the final visualization
-* Package into a CLI for people to use
+* Package into a CLI using Click library

 #### Done ####
 * Make it work with conditions AND replicates